tianwei-yu/metapone/README.md

 6 HMDB0002386 4.677044     M+3H
 ```
 Pathway information is built-in.
 It combines SMPDB and Mummichog databases.
 The two databases can be found here:

 https://smpdb.ca/

 https://shuzhao-li.github.io/mummichog.org/software.html

+Here is the combined database after manual pruning of some highly-overlaping pathways:

 ```{r example load pathway}
 > data(pa)